TWO PLAYS OF LIFE AND DEATH:

 Gig Harbor, Washington

-Ms. Seaquist s earlier career in civil rights culminated in the post of Equal Opportunity Officer for the City of San Diego and appointment to the Governor’s Task Force on Civil Rights.
+Ms. Seaquist’s earlier career in civil rights culminated with the post of Equal Opportunity Officer for the City of San Diego and appointment to the Governor’s Task Force on Civil Rights.
 She majored in international relations in college (School of International Service, American University) and graduate school (School of Advanced International Studies, Johns Hopkins University).
 Long a resident of Washington, D.C., she now lives in the “other” Washington (Gig Harbor), where she served on the board of Humanities Washington.
-Her husband Larry, a former Navy captain, was elected a State Representative (Democrat) in 2006 and now chairs the House committee on higher education.
+Her husband Larry, a former Navy captain, served in the legislature as a state representative (Democrat) from 2006 to 2014, chairing for two terms the House committee on higher education.